Yash0330/Hand-written-Digit-Recognition/README.md

 # Hand-written-Digit-Recognition
-It is a Hand Written Digit Recognizer - A coursera project Run ex4.m
+It is a Hand Written Digit Recognizer - A coursera project.

+Run ex4.m